glorylo/Joyride/docs/IosPredefinedSteps.md

 # iOS Steps

-Add the @ios tag for your feature to unlock android specific steps
+Add the @ios tag for your feature to unlock ios specific steps

 ##### Given and Whens
 ```gherkin